-Further, as required by the UAE Federal Law No. 32 of 2021, we report that for the year ended 31 December 2022:
+Further, as required by the UAE Federal Law No. (32) of 2021, we report that for the year ended 31 December 2024:

-- i) the Company has maintained proper books of account; - ii) we have obtained all the information we considered necessary for the purposes of our audit; - iii) the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Company's Articles of Association and UAE Federal Law No. 32 of 2021; - iv) the financial information included in the Manager's report is consistent with the books of account of the Company; - v) investments in shares and stocks during the year ended 31 December 2022, if any, are disclosed in note 12 to the financial statements; - vi) note 23 reflects material related party transactions and the terms under which they were conducted;
+- i) the Company has maintained proper books of account; - ii) we have obtained all the information we considered necessary for the purposes of our audit; - iii) the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Company's Articles of Association and UAE Federal Law No. (32) of 2021; - iv) the financial information included in the Director's Report is consistent with the books of account of the Company;